OpenAPITools/openapi-generator/samples/client/petstore/csharp/OpenAPIClient-httpclient/docs/FakeClassnameTags123Api.md

 <a id="testclassname"></a>
 # **TestClassname**
-> ModelClient TestClassname (ModelClient modelClient)
+> Model.ModelClient TestClassname (ModelClient modelClient)

 To test class name in snake case